ScottsC0de/elite-matchups/README.md

 <br>

 ## <a id="usage-id"></a>Usage
 Upon arriving to the site (https://elite-matchups.herokuapp.com), you will see a header with the current matchup in italicized writing.
 Scroll down further to see the current matchup, usually between two artists, albums, songs, or movies, but can be anything.
-Usually, it is a matchup between 2 things, but it has gone up to 4 (All 4 Beatles).
 Clicking the emoji under either option bumps their score up 1 point and you are not able to vote again (currently, you can on another browser).
 The score is then updated live and can be seen by any user on the application at any tinme.
 Usually, matchups are set daily by the creator, but they can go on for longer🤩

 <br>